R-Spin: Efficient Speaker and Noise-invariant Representation Learning with Acoustic Pieces: Limitations

 \section{Limitations}

-Due to the tight computation resources and available data, the limitations of this paper are four-fold.
-First, we consider background noises including human speech, music, and natural noises, and evaluate the proposed methods with similar noise types and reverberation, covering many of the real-world conditions.
-However, the trained models might fail to process more severely distorted audio data like air traffic control communications.
-Second, data used in this paper are English utterances spoken by native speakers~(and mostly with a North American accent), so the performance in other languages remains undiscovered.
-Third, the experiments are conducted on 95M parameters models, the scalability of \proposed~remains unknown.
-Fourth, further analyses and extending to other applications should be done in the future to reveal the proposed method's capabilities~\citep{sicherman2023analysing}.
-The questions raised by the above limitations can be answered by experimenting with diverse datasets and more computation resources.
+This paper faces four primary limitations due to constrained computation resources and available data.
+First, we consider background noises including human speech, music, and natural noises, and evaluate the proposed methods with similar noise types and reverberation, covering many real-world conditions.
+However, the trained models may encounter challenges in processing more severely distorted audio data, such as air traffic control communications.
+Second, the dataset employed consists of English utterances spoken by native speakers, predominantly of North American dialects, leaving the performance in other languages and accents unexplored.
+Third, the experiments are conducted on 95M-parameter models, so the scalability of R-Spin remains unknown.
+Last, to fully comprehend the capabilities of the proposed method, further analyses and extensions to other applications are recommended for future exploration~\citep{sicherman2023analysing}.
+These questions can be answered by experimenting with diverse datasets and more computation resources.